-TUAC has 59 affiliated trade union centres in OECD countries, representing more than 59 million workers, as well as associate members in Brazil, Indonesia, the Russian Federation and South Africa.
+TUAC has 59 affiliated trade union centres in OECD countries, representing more than 58 million workers in 2018, as well as associate members in Brazil, Indonesia, the Russian Federation and South Africa.
 TUAC operates through its Paris-based secretariat.
 TUAC’s origins go back to 1948 to the trade union advisory committee established under the Marshall Plan.
 When the OECD was created in 1962, TUAC continued its work of representing organised labour’s views.

 TUAC’s policy advocacy aims at creating shared prosperity within and between countries, including quality jobs, and to asserting the positive role of trade unions and collective bargaining in achieving inclusive growth.
 Access to OECD discussions enables TUAC to act as a “first mover” within the labour movement in responding to new and emerging policy challenges.